My friend Beth offers editing services for books, web sites, reports, articles.

 Things I've learned while buying a house in Canberra, ACT

 Buying a house is, on the whole, overwhelming.
-There are a lot of middlemen involved--lenders, solicitors, insurers, real estate agents--and it feels like everyone is only giving you a small glimpse of the whole process.
+There are a lot of intermediaries involved--lenders, solicitors, insurers, real estate agents--and it feels like everyone is only giving you a small glimpse of the whole process.
 That's probably not surprising: to them, it's an everyday, boring process; to you, it's something that only happens a few times in your life.

 I'm writing this to attempt to summarise the process I went through when buying a house.
 I bought a house in Canberra (the capital of Australia) in 2010, so my comments reflect the state of things in that place at that time.
 I should also emphasise that buying a house is my only claim to expertise, and not a very good claim either.
 Please take what I say with a grain of salt, as it's the ravings of a rank amateur.
-Any errors are mine (but I'd appreciate corrections!)
+Any errors are mine (but I'd appreciate corrections!).

 An overview of the whole process